-The history of advisory bodies in the City of Santa The onset of the Great Depression saw hard-pressed property owners replace local businesses with chain stores.
-The Planning Commission was formed in 1930 to promote community interests; two years later, the commission helped facilitate redevelopment.
+The onset of the Great Depression saw hard-pressed property owners replace local businesses with chain stores.
+The Planning Commission was formed in 1930 to promote community interests; two years later, the commission helped facilitate New Deal redevelopment.

 In 1948 the City adopted a new City Charter which established a Council/manager form of government with a mayor and six Councilmembers setting City policy, and a City Manager as chief administrator of those policies.
 This charter, with amendments, is still used today.
 Among other things, it sets provisions for City-appointed boards and commissions.